alex-wap/DjangoDeployment/readme.md

 In the first 2 steps, we will be navigating around on your local machine.
 If you are using unix(mac), or linux, these commands are for you.
 If you are on Windows, you will want to use git bash in order for these commands to run properly.

-## Step 0: Replace your manage.py file (do not forget to replace PROJECTNAME and 8005 with your project name and port number):
+## Step 0: Replace your manage.py file (do not forget to replace PROJECTNAME and PORT with your project name and port number):

 ```python
 #!/usr/bin/env python